vekatze/neut/book/src/statements.md

 In foreign entries, you can use `int`, `int1`, ..., `int64` `float`, `float16`, `float32`, `float64`, `void`, and `pointer` as types.

-When declaring the interface of a variadic function, we'll declare only the non-variadic part:
+When declaring the interface of a variadic function, declare only the non-variadic part:

 ```neut
 foreign {